AlgoMaster Logo

 Ashish Pratap Singh

-Your first task is to send emails using, say, Gmail.
+Imagine you are building an EmailService.
+Your first task is to send emails using Gmail.
+So you write something like this.

 At first glance, this seems totally fine.
-It works, it’s readable, and it sends emails.
+It works, it is readable, and it sends emails.

 Then one day, a product manager asks: